-- They may be sold to the public for a very small charge; the price asked will depend on the condition of the book. - They may be given to a school or other institution. - They may be put on a free table for patrons to take.
-Once the materials have been judged as no longer useful to the library, that material should not be stored or kept by the library; this applies equally to materials that have been a gift, donations, or memorial.
+- They may be donated to the Friends of the Library to be sold to the public for a very small charge; the price asked will depend on the type of book. - They may be given to a school or other institution. - They may be put on a free table for patrons to take. - Once the materials have been judged as no longer useful to the library, that material should not be stored or kept by the library; this applies equally to materials that have been a gift, donations, or memorial.